 After the NWDAF completes the data analysis and detects some UEs with serious misbehaviours, e.g. unexpected UE location, abnormal traffic pattern, wrong destination address etc., the NWDAF determines whether to notify or alert the related 5GC NFs or application layer based on the subscriptions from these 5GC NFs.

 If PCF subscribes the notification, the NWDAF sends the PCF a notification about the risk or suspicious events, which triggers the PCF to update the AM/SM policies.
 The NWDAF can also send the notification directly to the AMF or SMF, if the AMF or SMF subscribes the notification, so that the AMF or SMF can, based on operator policies, adopt pre-defined anti-risk mechanisms.
 The following table gives examples of policies and actions for risk solving.

-Editor's note: What exact policies and actions should be adopted to solve specific risks is FFS.
+The exact policies and actions to solve specific risks depend on operator’s configurations.